 A major research project on breeding of the tropical fresh-water species tilapia was started in the Philippines in 1988, supported by the UN.
 The project was given the name “GIFT”, as an acronym for “Genetic Improvement of Farmed Tilapia”, and Nofima was the leading research actor in the project.
 One principal objective was to show that breeding can be effective also for tropical species, something that had not been previously successful.
 An increase in growth of 85% was achieved after only 5 years or generations of family based selection as applied in Norwegian salmon breeding.
 This work and associated follow-up projects have been awarded three prizes.
 Many commercial breeding programmes are now based on the GIFT technology and GIFT-derived strains in many different parts of the world.

 Knowledge about wild salmon

 The aquaculture industry may affect wild fish.
 Nofima aims to contribute to reduce this influence to a minimum, and we need more accurate knowledge in order to achieve this.
 One example of our work here is research into what determines the vigour of individual strains of salmon in a river system.
-Further, we quantify the degree to which escaped farmed salmon affect the genetic composition of wild salmon, and we examine the effect of this on the survival of wild fish stocks.
+Further, we study the degree to which escaped farmed salmon affect the genetic composition of wild salmon, and we examine the consequence of this on the survival of wild fish stocks.
 We collaborate with anglers, local river owners associations and hatcheries to increase knowledge and contribute to sustainable management of wild stocks of salmon and sea trout.